If you provide any sort of service or product to a client or customer, then you need to properly learn how to write an invoice.

 Additional notes or terms

-If there are any additional notes or terms you want to include your invoice, now’s the time.
+If there are any additional notes or terms you want to include in your invoice, now’s the time.
 This might include terms such as “50% due now, 50% upon completion”—but you’ll want to discuss all of these terms with your client before you write an invoice.

 At the bottom, write a subtotal, any taxes and fees, and then the final invoice total.